LaszloLueck/RegionalWeather/README.md

 <img src="images/screenshot_gust.png" width="1024"></img>

 Also i implement some more things async / awaitable.

 The etl-process is currently mostly synchron / blocking.
 The reason is, that LINQ is not as much async await compatible as i hoped.

 In scala, you can process things with map / flatmap keywords.
-The handling in c# isn't so optimal.
+The handling in c# isn't here so optimal.

 On the other side, i reimport and reindex approx. 7.000 documents in 2 seconds (read from file, process, write to es).

 There are other things more important.

 Cheers!